gavintreseder/pof/README.md

 Now install the dependencies that are for this module to run.
 During the installation of these packages, red or yellow warnings indicate a package has not installed correctly.
 (Note: VSCode cannot install the pacakges when connected to the Essential Energy network or on the F5 VPN)

 > > > pip install -r requirements.txt

-### Jupter Notebooks

-In some instances notebooks may not detect the venv and may need to be linked the ipykernel.
-If the unittests are passing, but executing the notebooks raises ModuleNotFoundError then this is the likely cause

-> > > ipython kernel install --user --name=.venv

-Note: If this causes issues see gotchas

 ## Unit tests